tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/D1_VECTO-Job-Editor.md

 Filepath to the Engine File (.veng)
 :	Files can be created and edited using the [Engine Editor](#engine-editor).

-Filepath ot the Gearbox File(.vgbx)
+Filepath to the Gearbox File(.vgbx)
 :	Files can be created and edited using the [Gearbox Editor](#gearbox-editor).

-Filepath ot the Shift Parameters File(.vtcu)
+Filepath to the Shift Parameters File(.vtcu)

-Filepath ot the Hybrid Strategy Parameters File(.vhctl) :	Files can be created and edited using the [Hybrid Strategy Parameters Editor](#hybrid-strategy-parameters-editor).
+Filepath to the Hybrid Strategy Parameters File(.vhctl) :	Files can be created and edited using the [Hybrid Strategy Parameters Editor](#hybrid-strategy-parameters-editor).